sara-sabr/ITStrategy/_posts/en/2020-07-28-micro-procurment-whats-stopping-us.md

 their Deputy Heads to delegate authority for micro-purchasing.
 Many groups within the US government have experimented with using this process to purchase open source code including the
 [IT Modernization CoE](https://digital.gov/2020/04/24/experimenting-with-micropurchase-threshold/), the [Department of Veterans' Affairs](https://github.com/department-of-veterans-affairs/VA-Micropurchase-Repo), and [18F](https://github.com/18f/micropurchase-archive).

-The Government of Canada has already dipped its toe into micro-procurement for open source code with the 2017 launch of the pilot [GC Developers Exchange](https://github.com/canada-ca/devex) by Privy Council Office (in partnership with TBS and PSPC).
+The GC has already dipped its toe into micro-procurement for open source code with the 2017 launch of the pilot [GC Developers Exchange](https://github.com/canada-ca/devex) by Privy Council Office (in partnership with TBS and PSPC).
 All contracts awarded via GCDevEx were $10K and under, and were for virtual and unclassified work only (eliminating the need for a security check).
 The GCDevEx pilot created many [lessons learned](https://github.com/canada-ca/devex/issues/51), but ultimately went offline as it did not include simplified back-end procurement processes and it struggled to find a new lead following the completion of the pilot by PCO.